Jaguars rally from 17-0 deficit to beat Raiders 27-20 – KION546

 AP Pro Football Writer

+“We were the hungrier team in the second half, and that got us the win,” Campbell said.

-JACKSONVILLE, Fla.
-(AP) — Travis Etienne ran for two touchdowns and the Jacksonville Jaguars finally won a close game, rallying from a 17-point deficit to beat the Las Vegas Raiders 27-20 on Sunday.
+Travis Etienne ran for 109 yards and two touchdowns.
+Trevor Lawrence played one of the best games of his career, throwing for 235 yards and a score.
+And Jacksonville finally won a close game.

-It was the second-biggest comeback in franchise history for the Jaguars (3-6), who climbed out of a 21-point hole to beat the New York Giants in 2014.
+It was the second-biggest comeback in franchise history for the Jaguars, who climbed out of a 21-point hole to beat the New York Giants in 2014.

 No one saw this one coming.

 The Raiders (2-6), who were shut out last week at New Orleans and spent the week regrouping in Bradenton, Florida, dominated early.
-They scored on four of their first five possessions and led 20-7 just before halftime.
-Davante Adams was unstoppable, catching nine passes for 146 and two scores in the first 30 minutes.
+They led 17-0 after 20 minutes, scored on four of their first five possessions and were up 20-7 just before halftime.

-But Jacksonville eventually stiffened against the five-time Pro Bowler, who had one reception for no yards after the break.
+Adams was the key, getting open often from several different spots.
+But Campbell eventually stiffened against the five-time Pro Bowler, who had one reception for no yards after the break.

+“We certainly had chances in the second half to complete balls to him and anybody else,” Raiders coach Josh McDaniels said.
+“It wasn’t like we didn’t have opportunities there.
+They didn’t double him to the point where we couldn’t throw the ball to him.”

+The Raiders were up 20-0 at home to Arizona in Week 2 and ended up losing 29-23 in overtime and led 17-0 at Kansas City in Week 5 before falling 30-29.

+“You just got to continue doing whatever it was that put you in a position,” Adams said.
+“I feel like we’ve gotten away from it too many times.”

-The victory ended a five-game skid for Jacksonville, which had been 0-6 in one-score games before Sunday.
+The victory was huge for Jacksonville, which had been 0-6 in one-score games before Sunday.
 Coach Doug Pederson’s team was tied or held a lead in five of those six losses.

+“You don’t want to put too much emphasis on wins and losses, but this is a step in the right direction,” Pederson said.
+“We’ve been really close.
+It’s great to see our team finish.”

 Carr completed 22 of 37 passes for 266 yards, with both TD passes to Adams, who finished with 10 catches for 146 yards.
-Adams was targeted eight times in the second half and caught one, with second-year cornerback Tyson Campbell shadowing him much of the game.
+Adams was targeted eight times in the second half and caught one.

+“If I want to be the best in this league, I’ve got to step up and make plays,” Campbell said.
+“I took pride in that.
+I feel like the team was counting on me.
+I was all for it.”

 AGNEW RETURNS

-Jaguars kick returner Jamal Agnew made a difference in his first game back after a two-game hiatus because of a knee injury.
-He had a season-long 52-yard kickoff return to start the second half, zigging and zagging his way into Raiders territory and giving Jacksonville its best field position of the game.

-His return set up Lawrence’s 7-yard touchdown pass to Kirk, a score that turned the momentum in a tight game.
+Jaguars kick returner Jamal Agnew made a difference in his first game since missing two with a knee injury.
+He had a season-long 52-yard kickoff return to start the second half, setting up Lawrence’s 7-yard touchdown pass to Kirk that seized the momentum.

 KEY INJURIES